PandiTAKTAK/Oathsworn/output/chapter1/section_25.md

 [chp1_13_1__a](../../decomp/app/src/main/res/raw/chp1_13_1__a.mp3 ':include :type=audio')

-### Location 13 – The Broken Oak
+### Location 13 â€“ The Broken Oak

 A well-tended inn shows promise.
 Entering, you find an amber fire glowing in the hearth.
 It is warm, dry and seemingly inviting.

 "Pot's Peace!" a burly man says smiling.
 His eyes are slightly distant, revealing that his attitude may come more from a bottle than his heart.
 "The yams are fresh and the rum's dark as the Deepwood."

 A newcomer steps up beside him.
 "Things are not fresh just because they are green, Bram, especially if they're supposed to be yellow."
 He turns to you.
-"He tries at least and he's not lying about the rum… Greycane," the man introduces himself with a nod of deference.
+"He tries at least and he's not lying about the rumâ€¦ Greycane," the man introduces himself with a nod of deference.
 "I am the eyes and ears of this town."

 "The mouth, more like," Bram offers from behind the bar.